Kevin-Lad/credit-risk-classification/README.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Logistic Regression Model:
-  *  Accuracy:
+  *  Accuracy: This model is 99 percent accurate.
-  *  Precision:
-  *  Recall :
+  *  Precision: The model predicts healthy loans 100 percent of the time and high-risk loans 87 percent of the time.
+  *  Recall : Thej recall for healthy loans is also 100 percent and high-risk loans is 89 percent.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
+Summarize the results of the machine learning model.
+For example.
-* Which one seems to perform best?
-How do you know it performs best?

 * Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+(For example, is it more important to predict the `1`'s, or predict the `0`'s? ) Here we are trying to analyze the credit worthiness of a borrower.
+This model predicts 100 percent of the time when a borrower will repay a healthy loan.
+This model is outstanding for healthy loans, you can't get better than 100 percent, so I recommend this for a healthy loan.
+On the other hand, 87 percent of the time, this model predicts when a high-risk loan would be paid back.
+87 percent seems pretty good for most real life situations.
+In this case though, that means the model is wrong 13 percent of the time.
+When it comes to lending out money, I don't think that being wrong 13 percent of the time is good enough, so I do not recommend this model.